pathikrit/better-files/README.md

 ```
 Resources in the classpath can be accessed using resource interpolator e.g. `resource"production.config"`

-Note: Rename the import if you think the usage of the word `File` may confuse your teammates:
+**Note**: Rename the import if you think the usage of the word `File` may confuse your teammates:
 ```scala
 import better.files.{File => BetterFile, _}
 import java.io.File
 ```
-I personally prefer renaming the Java crap:
+I personally prefer renaming the Java crap instead:
 ```scala
 import better.files._
 import java.io.{File => JFile}